markymc/warhammer-dice-utils/README.md

 `rerolls`: `Rerolls.ONES`, `Rerolls.ALL`, or `Rerolls.NONE` (or pass no key) - reroll failed rolls or one or any value.

-`explodingSixes`: `true` or `false` - any roll of six results in an additional roll of six being added.
+`explodingSixes`: `int` - any roll of six results in 'explodingSixes' additional rolls of six being added.
 These are calculated after any rerolls.

 ## Examples